 Sign Up for My Newsletter and Get This Book Free!

-I'll share work in progress, solicit reader input, offer early-bird pricing on new titles, and sometimes even offer publications for free.
+My email newsletter keeps friends informed about my book projects.
+I share work in progress, solicit reader input, offer early-bird pricing on new titles, and sometimes even offer publications for free.

 (*Don't use a dedicated ebook reader?
 No problem!
 You can read this book on any device: desktop, laptop, tablet, or smartphone, whether Windows, iOS, or Android.
 All you need is the free Kindle App from Amazon.)

 2018 Festival of Books: I Look Forward to Seeing You in San Diego on August 25!

 On this site’s blog you’ll find a longer article about the Festival of Books that will be held in San Diego.
 The main sponsor is the local newspaper, the Union-Tribune, but there are many other sponsors too.

 I’ll have a table in Author Alley, and I hope you’ll drop by if you find yourself in the area.
 There will be lots of exhibitors and exhibits, plus panel discussions and—very important!—much camaraderie.